ansost/NoClu/docs/lexikon.md

 # Questions
 - Why PCA and tsne instead of SVD or LDA?
-- What does the writ-up (Projektbericht) look like?
+- What does the write-up (Projektbericht) look like?
+- What is the motivation behind the problem?

 Sources:
 - https://www.geeksforgeeks.org/dimensionality-reduction/